‘Bangsar South’ officially reverts to Kg Kerinchi in win for identity, tradition | Malay Mail

 “I want people in Bangsar and Kampung Kerinchi to rethink of themselves as one community and bridge those gaps between.

-“We may be separated by geography but this separation is only geographic in natural and it should not be separated by class, culture or ethnic,” he said.
+“We may be separated by geography but this separation is only geographic in nature and it should not be separated by class, culture or ethnic,” he said.

 So, back to original name what is next then for Kampung Kerinchi?